cmu-phil/tetrad-fx/README.md

 git clone https://github.com/cmu-phil/tetrad-fx [mydir]
 ```

+"[mydir]" here indicates the name of the directory you would like the cloned project to be put into.

 To build it, you need to have Maven installed and the JavaFX code installed and type (in the project directory):

 ```